roshanrishad/me/README.md

 # Step 4: Start the development server with auto-reloading and an instant preview.
 npm run dev

+# Step 5: Build App.
+npm run build

+# Step 4: Start the development server with auto-reloading and an instant preview.
+npm run dev
 ```

 **Edit a file directly in GitHub**